Dr Claire A. Ross

 - +44 (0) 118 378 3205

-I teach German language, literature and culture, as well as translation from German into English.
+Broadly speaking, I teach German language, literature and film; comparative literature; translation studies.

 Areas of Interest